 Additionally, Simply Business specializes in liability insurance, so you may have to buy property insurance elsewhere.
-The quotes we received include business personal property, such as coverage for your photography equipment but not your business’ physical location, with limits between $5,000 and $25,000.
+The quotes we received include business personal property, such as coverage for your photography equipment, with limits between $5,000 and $25,000.

-We saw general liability quotes between $950 and $1,400 per year for commercial photographers.
-While that premium is higher than what we found from other carriers and brokers, it’s for a policy that includes professional liability and equipment coverage.
-More importantly, the coverage we found through Simply Business had similar limits as what we found elsewhere.
+Simply Business offers a starting premium of $25.95 per month.
+While that premium is higher than what we found from other carriers and brokers, the policy includes professional liability and equipment coverage.
+More importantly, the coverage we found through Simply Business had limits similar to what we found elsewhere.

 Hiscox: Best for Home-based Photographers